 The façade of the 3S cableway valley station is thus the third photovoltaics system in the ski resort.
-Another system will be installed at the 3S mountain station, which is currently under construction.
+Another system is installed at the 3S mountain station.

 the valley station for the new 3S cableway is perfectly suited to a photovoltaics system. [...]
 Both the location and the available surfaces are ideal for the installation of a solar power system.Stefan Aufdenblatten CEO of Elektrizitätswerk Zermatt AG (EWZ)